org-quicko/qpon/README.md

 - 🕒 Support start/end dates, usage limits, and redemption tracking
 - 🧑‍🤝‍🧑 Multi-organization support with role-based access control
 - 🔐 Secure API endpoints for managing and redeeming coupons
+- 🔗 Easily integrate Qpon into your systems using REST API endpoints
 - 🚀 Production-ready and easy to deploy with Docker

 ## Tech Stack